pchiorean/Indentz/lib/README.md

 Without arguments it just appends an empty line.

-The first argument can be a statement:
+The first argument can also be a statement:
 - `+`: appends to the previous line;
-- empty string: appends to the previous line, but skipping the separator;
+- empty string: appends to the previous line, skipping the separator;
 - `^` or `$`: marks the start or end of a block.

 ##### Example: